 the dealer or game supervisor shall announce a “No spin” and the dealer shall attempt to remove the ball from the wheel before it comes to rest in 1 of the compartments.
 The spin shall be void whether or not a “No spin” is announced and whether or not the ball comes to rest in a compartment before being removed from the wheel.

 5.2 If the ball is propelled or falls out of the wheel head during a spin, the dealer or game supervisor shall announce a “No spin”.
 The spin shall be void whether or not a “No spin” is announced.
-When the ball is retrieved the game supervisor shall examine it.
+When the ball is retrieved, one of the dealer, game supervisor or casino supervisor shall examine it.

 5.3 If the dealer anticipates that the ball will not complete 4 revolutions around the track of the wheel, he/she shall announce a “No spin” and attempt to remove the ball from the wheel before it comes to rest in 1 of the compartments.
 The spin shall be void whether or not the ball comes to rest in a compartment before being removed from the wheel.